-Bid Package 18 - Is the Cahokia Relief Well Project, which spans the MESD Levee from station 1207+00 to 1352+00 (the span is known as the "elbow"), and includes the design and construction of 51 relief wells and modification to the Cahokia Pump Station.
-This project was originally designed by the Corps, but is being reviewed, modified as needed (with appropriate USACE approvals), and sealed by Wood for the Council to advertise for bid late 2018.
+Bid Package 18 - Also, known as the Cahokia Relief Well Project, spans the MESD Levee from station 1207+00 to 1352+00 (this span is known as the "elbow"), and includes the design and construction of 51 relief wells and modification to the Cahokia Pump Station forebay.
+Currently under construction with a completion scheduled by November 2020.